harmony-one/transaction-generator/README.md

 Documentation can be found [here](https://harmony-transaction-generator.s3-us-west-2.amazonaws.com/doc/index.html) and example scripts that use the transaction generator can be found in the root of this directory with the suffix `_example.py`

+*Note that this only works on MacOS and Linux.
+It could possibly work on WSL, but this is untested.*

 ## Install

 You can install the library from pypi using the following command: